weebNeedWeed/ws-deploying-spring-ecs-fargate/content/1-Introduction/1.2-ExploringApplication/_index.md

 #### The code

 I have put it on a workshop's GitHub repository, within the **/application** folder.
-You can run it in your local environment by navigating to the /application folder and running the `docker compose up -d` command.
-The core application runs at **localhost:8080** while the admin application runs at **localhost:9090**.
+You can run the application in your local environment by navigating to the /application folder and running the `docker compose up -d` command.
+The core application will run at **localhost:8080** while the admin application will run at **localhost:9090**.

-The default administrator account is **admin** for both username and password.
+The default administrator credentials are **admin** for both the username and password.

 https://github.com/weebNeedWeed/ws-deploying-spring-ecs-fargate/tree/master/application